slamdf150xc/CyberArk_Vault_WSUS/README.md

     ```
 * 2: Start WSUS services and open the firewall
     * This option will enable/start the nessary services for WSUS to function and open the local firewall to allow the Vault to comuticate with the configured WSUS server.
+    * You can now install updates via the Windows Update GUI.
 * 3: Stop WSUS servies and close the firewall
     * This option will stop/disable the WSUS services and remove the local firewall rule.
 * 4: Download updates from WSUS